oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Retention Policies | Configured | To ensure that legislative data retention requirements are met.
-This is to ensure that the Agency holds the data for fraud detection.
+This is to ensure that the organisation holds the data for fraud detection.

 Retention Policies configuration applicable to agencies leveraging a cloud native implementation.